 5-4.15 The District may take administrative action or or take any other legal action authorized or permitted by law to prohibit further withdrawal of ground water from any regulated well whenever an operator has exhausted his or her allocation or has in any other way violated the amount, limitations, or conditions of his or her allocation or violated any other rules of the District.
 In the event of such action, no ground water may be withdrawn until the operator has adhered to District rules and regulations or any other conditions imposed as a result of the action.

 5-4.16 PENALTY - If an operator has exceeded his or her allocation, the allocation for the next allocation period shall be reduced by the number of acre inches, by which said allocation was exceeded in the prior period.
-The penalty will be applied to the first three inches of overuse and by twice the number of inches of overuse for the fourth and subsequent inches of overuse.
+A penalty of 1 inch for every inch over the first 3 inches and 2 inches for every inch over 3 inches of overuse will be applied.

-5-4.17 PENALTY - Overuse of the adjusted base allocation during a Compact Call Year shall result in the reduction of twice the number of acre-inches overused for the first three inches and three times the overuse for inches four and beyond.
+5-4.17 PENALTY - Overuse of the adjusted base allocation during a Compact Call Year shall result in a penalty of 2 inches for every inch over the first 3 inches and 3 inches for every inch over 3 inches of overuse will be applied.
 This penalty will result in a correction to the remaining allocation following the compact call year.
 This penalty shall be in addition to the penalties imposed by 5-4.16 if the compact call year is the last year of an allocation period.

 RULE 5-5 CRITICAL UNITS